6andrey/learn-salesforce/learning/certifications/salesforce-experience-cloud-consultant/salesforce-experience-cloud-consultant-notes.md

 `CMS Connect` is available in sites that are based on Customer Service, Partner Central, and Lightning Bolt solutions.

-Prerequisites of using `CMS Connect`:
+Prerequisites of using `CMS Connect`

 - Your HTTP server must serve HTML fragments
 - URLs in CSS and JavaScript must be absolute